jgcarmona-com/mermaid-playground/README.md

 # Mermaid Playground

 This repository contains various examples and guides on how to create and represent different types of UML and C4 diagrams using Mermaid.
-The purpose is to help visualize software architecture and design through simple and effective diagrams.
+The goal is to help visualize software architecture and design through effective diagrams, focusing on teaching how to share software designs clearly.

+This project is part of the [DADS Series](https://www.youtube.com/playlist?list=PLquujPA7EWzNBPpN8vcN4XkvuGxIxYyu2), a YouTube playlist where the author explores the foundations of **Design, Architecture, and Software Development** (DADS) or **Diseño, Arquitectura y Desarrollo de Software**.

 ## Content